kobelavaerts/nextflow-workshop/README.md

 }
 ```

-Here is an example of a process:
+Here are a couple of example processes:

 > **Writing a file**